CloudCannon/docsycannon-template/README.md

 # DocsyCannon

-[DocsyCannon][] is a [Hugo theme module][] for technical documentation sites, providing easysite navigation, structure, and more.
-This template's aim is to get you started writing documentation using the [Docsy][] theme hugo module with [CloudCannon's CMS][].
+DocsyCannon is a template for technical documentation sites, providing easysite navigation, structure, and more.
+This template's aim is to get you started writing documentation using the [Docsy](www.docsy.dev) Hugo theme, with [CloudCannon's CMS](www.cloudcannon.com).
 Use this project as a template and edit it with your own content.

 ## Features